 - Value for money

 Finger Ten Kids Tennis Ball comprises a premium quality 55% of synthetic fur leather and 45% pure woolen.
 It consists of natural rubber as an internal filling.
 This wear-resisting ball gives a smooth feel while holding it and is perfect for high cross-force.
 It has 50% less decompression compared to adult tennis balls to avoid hurting while playing.
 The balls measure 2.4 inches in diameter and weigh around 55 grams.
-This pressureless tennis ball is lined with thick sealing for long-lasting airtight.
-It can be used on hard and soft surfaces without any crack or breakage, as the deep elastic seams are stitched tight.
-It has a slow speed, which is perfect for beginners.
+This pressureless tennis ball is lined with thick sealing for long-lasting airtight and has superior accuracy.
+It can be used on hard and soft surfaces without any optimal hitting sensation, crack or breakage, as the deep elastic seams are stitched tight.
+It has a slow optimum speed, which is perfect for beginners.
 This 12-ball pack is ideal for kids, beginners of tennis, beach cricket, playing with pets, and tennis ball machines.

 - Feels soft